sunnypilot/sunnypilot/HOW-TOS.md

         1. C3: `sudo reboot`
         2. C2 or EON: `reboot`
 5. Once your comma device has been rebooted, start your car with engine on (with or without comma device connected).
 Ensure that there are no faults from the car.
-6. If there is no fault, you are done!
+6. If there are no faults, you are done!
 You have successfully enabled radar tracks on your car's radar.

 ### 🚨 Enable openpilot Longitudinal Control 🚨